lusxvr/mrta-bachelorThesis/README.md

 basic -> ... + capacities -> ... + time windows -> ... + individual agent costs -> ... + json output -> ... + yaml output

+The old versions with the task allocation algorithm in a lower complexity are in /oldVersions

+The current and most recent file is mtsp_main.py

 ## Json Output